JavaScript Client

 Browser

-<script src="https://cdn.jsdelivr.net/npm/vitallens/dist/vitallens.browser.js"></script>
+<script type="module" src="https://cdn.jsdelivr.net/npm/vitallens/dist/vitallens.browser.js"></script>

-<!-- Or pin a specific version -->
+// Or pin a specific version:

 const vl = new VitalLens({ method: 'vitallens', apiKey: 'YOUR_API_KEY' });